 By determining the duration of our financial liabilities, we are establishing a balanced maturity profile, avoiding the need to refinance.

-We are committed to adhering to strict, financial criteria and are thereby striving towards a debt repayment period (net debt/ EBITDA) of less than 2.0 years by the end of the year.
-If the upside potential convinces us to undertake a project, this threshold may be temporarily increased to 2.5 years.
+We are committed to adhering to strict, financial criteria and are thereby striving towards a debt repayment period (net debt/ EBITDA) of less than 2.5 years by the end of the year.

 We are very satisfied with the progress of our key financial indicators, which are important for contracts with banks and credit ratings.
-This is highlighted by the current debt repayment period (net debt/EBITDA) and the interest coverage ratio (EBITDA/net interest expenses):
+This is highlighted by the current debt repayment period (net debt/EBITDA):

 Wienerberger’s credit rating